Frequently Asked Questions

 What do I do at orientation?

 You will learn about financial aid and services, parking information, writing lab and other tutoring resources, how to get involved in student activities, residence life and housing information, and personal safety tips.
-You will also meet other students, faculty members, academic advisors and register for classes.
+If you are attending an on-campus orientation, you will also meet other students, faculty members, academic advisors and register for classes.

 What should I bring to orientation?

 No one from my school is going to UWF, so I won't know anyone.
-How will I survive?
+Will I have the opportunity to make new friends?

 You will have the opportunity to make friends through the Argo-to-Argo group meetings, other extended orientation events like Argo Camp (prior to the start of the fall semester), and Argo Arrival (during the first week of the fall semester).